 Support and Articles to Share

 We are grateful to local legislators Chris Holden, Henry Stern and Adrin Nazarian for all of their support and assistance.
-Assemblymember Chris Holden has written to Legislative leaders urging them to do the right thing this year.
-He has urged them to adopt the Senate's funding proposals and to see them signed into law.
+Assemblymember Chris Holden wrote to Legislative leaders urging them to do the right thing in 2019.
+He urged them to adopt the Senate's funding proposals and see them signed into law.
 Click here to read Assemblymember Holden's letter.

-Additionally, he and Senator Stern both wrote opinion pieces on why they support the 8% increase:
+Additionally, he and Senator Stern both wrote opinion pieces on why they supported the 8% increase for I/DD Services:

 Congressman Holden's Opinion Piece in the Pasadena Star News